 When Josh Burton was 16 years old, his first child was born.
 At 18, he was homeless.
 He turned 21 while on a 12-month deployment to Iraq after having joined the United States Army.
 That same year, he returned to the U.S., was stationed in Alaska, and bought his own home.

 Burton knows how to persevere.
 He has fought his way through hardships.
-He has accomplished things that most people at the same age typically do not accomplish, like owning a home at age 21.
+He has accomplished things that most people at the same age typically do not accomplish, like being a landlord at age 23.

 It is the kind of determination that has served Burton well throughout his life.
 And it’s a big part of the story when it comes to his journey to MTI College, his student experience, and what he is doing today.

 Having grown up in the Seattle area, Burton knew that after his military service was over he wanted to enter into a profession where he would be helping people.

 “At the same time, I knew that there were a lot of different ways to go about helping people.
 I narrowed it down to engineering or law.
 I ultimately decided on studying law because it seemed more dynamic and entertaining, something where I’d be working on all kinds of different things every day.”

 With his military service ending, Burton was able to take advantage of the GI Bill and thankfully price was not going to be a factor when it came to finding the right academic program.
 “I wanted to find a place that would have the best possible name that I could put on my resume.”